joshsanders/telicon/README.md

 * IcoMoon

 ### SVG Sprite
-A buildout of an svg 'sprite' is currently in the development process, and can be tracked via this project's [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file.
+A buildout of a svg sprite implementation is currently in the development process, and can be tracked under the via this project's [CHANGELOG.md](https://github.com/joshsanders/telicon/blob/master/CHANGELOG.md) file.

 ## Versioning
 Telicon will be maintained under the [Semantic Versioning guidelines](http://semver.org) as much as possible.
 Releases will be numbered with the following format: